CTRNet/test_atim2/docs/v2.0.0/atim_v1_6_to_v2_0_upgrade_readme.txt

 	http://localhost/convert_user_table.php.
 This script will update th entries in the user table to the new user table structure.

+7. Copy the convert_validations.php script to the \www folder.
+Then in your internet browser go to http://localhost/convert_validations.php.
+This script will port the validations from the the old form validations table to the new validations table.

 7. Delete or move the following scripts out of the \www folder:
 	- convert_forms_to_structures.php
 	- convert_global_lookups.php
 	- convert_user_table.php
+	- convert_validations.php